-By placing your recyclable materials in a recycle bin instead of the trash can, you can prevent valuable resources from ending up in a landfill.
-The new products manufactured from the recycled materials decrease America's dependence on her limited natural resources.
+By placing your recyclable items in a recycle bin instead of the trash can, you can prevent valuable resources from ending up in a landfill.
+The new products manufactured from recycled materials decrease America's dependence on her limited natural resources.

-Guidelines for curbside recycling differ for each city, so contact your community's waste management department for details.
-The following guidelines apply for most recycling programs.
-They are general recycling guidelines for San Antonio, my south Texas city.
+Curbside recycling guidelines differ for each city, so contact your community's waste management department for details.
+The following guidelines are general guidelines for the residents of San Antonio, Texas.
+Most recycling programs have similar guidelines.

 Curbside Recycling Tips

-Recycling is easy with a curbside recycling program, and it's very effective for managing your home's solid waste.
+Recycling is easy with a curbside recycling program, and it is very effective for managing your home's solid waste.
 Here is a short list of recycling DOs and DON'Ts for San Antonio.
 The list presents general guidelines for curbside recycling at your home or office.

 DO Recycle These Items

-- Cardboard -- Cereal boxes (minus the lining), dry goods packaging, paper towel and toilet tissue cores, broken-down boxes
+- Cardboard: Cereal boxes, dry goods packaging, paper towel and toilet tissue cores, broken-down boxes

-- Office supplies -- File folders, printer paper, carbon-less paper, calendars, sticky notes
+- Office supplies: File folders, printer paper, calendars, sticky notes

 - Branches, bagged leaves